-Yellow fever certificates if their journey starts or has a layover in Africa or South America’s yellow fever belt.
+Yellow fever certificates if their journey starts or has a layover in Africa or South America’s yellow fever belt

 Temporary residency permits for South Africa

-Permanent residency permits for South Africa
+Permanent residence permits for South Africa

-Categories for permanent residency include:
+Categories for permanent residence include:

-- Relatives – applications can be made for permanent residency on a stand-alone basis providing they are next of kin or have been married or in a life partner relationship with the original applicant for a provable five year period
+Relatives – applications can be made for permanent residence providing the applicant is next of kin, married or in a life partner relationship with the original applicant for a provable five year period.

 Benefits of permanent residency in South Africa